-Woodley Church of England Primary School
+Woodley CofE Primary School

-Our Vision:
+Our Vision

-At Woodley C of E Primary School, each person is unique and accepted as a child of God.
-Through strong Christian values, and our BRIGHT attitudes to learning we inspire hearts and minds to create life-long learners, who have the skills, knowledge and understanding to shine brightly in the world.
+At Woodley C of E each person is unique and accepted as a child of God.
+Through strong Christian values and our BRIGHT attitudes to learning, we inspire hearts and minds to create life-long learners, who have the skills, knowledge and understanding to shine brightly in the world.